Rules governing application

 Before fumigating in a confined area, make sure that:

-• No person other than the applicator is present at the application site and not exposed to the pesticides;
+• Nobody, other than the person applying the pesticides, is present at the application site or exposed to the pesticides;

-• All livestock and pets have been evacuated and not exposed to the pesticides;
+• All livestock and pets have been evacuated and are not exposed to the pesticides;

 • All openings are sealed;

-• All entrances are sealed, and a sign prohibiting access (PDF 502 Kb) (in French only) is posted.
+• All entrances are sealed, and a sign prohibiting access (PDF 195 Kb) (French) is posted.

 As a permit holder, be sure to maintain and keep a current register of your pesticide purchases and uses.
-Depending on your permit, you can use this template (DOC 0.90 Mb) (in French only) (Class C permit) or this one (DOC 555 Kb) (in French only) (Class D permit).
+Depending on your permit, you can use this template (XLSX 80 Kb) (French) (Class C permit) or this one (XLSX 51 Kb) (French) (Class D permit).

 General notice